beiatrix/beiatrix/src/config/projects/schedulingWizard.md

 ![Schedule Sessions - Design](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-design.jpg)

-Over two meetings, I presented the designs to stakeholders, gathered feedback, and ultimately helped win buy-in to move forward with building our design.
+Over two meetings, I presented the designs to stakeholders, gathered and incorporated feedback, and ultimately helped win buy-in to move forward with building our design.
 Furthermore, I led six meetings ranging across scoping, design reviews, development kickoff, and ticket creation & distribution.

 As this scheduling flow is part of our **[Student Dashboard](/projects/student-dashboard)** and monorepo ecosystem, it is built in Nuxt and Vue.
 My primary contribution was implementing the revamped scheduling calendar, migrating from Vuetify to FullCalendar, and enabling real-time updates to the availability display with Pusher.
 Additionally, I made updates to the confirmation and success dialog components, and continuously provided bug fixes and improvements post-launch.